 About Gerard Helferich

-A member of the National Book Critics Circle, he publishes book reviews in the Wall Street Journal (see "Other Writings") and has contributed to the Fodor's travel guides to Mexico and Guatemala.
-For 19 years he has been on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for more than a decade he has presented workshops at the San Miguel Writers Conference.
-In 2014, he began offering a course, "How to Edit What You Write," in the Millsaps College Community Enrichment Program in Jackson, Mississippi.
+He also publishes book reviews in the Wall Street Journal (see "Other Writings") and has contributed to the Fodor's travel guides to Mexico and Guatemala.
+For 19 years was on the faculty of the Columbia Publishing Course at the Columbia Graduate School of Journalism in New York, and for more than a decade he presented workshops at the San Miguel Writers Conference.
+He has also taught a course, "How to Edit What You Write," in the Millsaps College Community Enrichment Program in Jackson, Mississippi.
 Before turning to writing in 2002, he was an editor and publisher for 25 years at companies such as Doubleday, Simon & Schuster, and John Wiley & Sons.

 A graduate of Swarthmore College with Distinction (Phi Beta Kappa), he grew up in Troy, New York.
 He lives in Jackson, Mississippi, with his wife, the writer Teresa Nicholas, author of Buryin' Daddy: Putting My Lebanese, Catholic, Southern Baptist Childhood to Rest, Willie: The Life of Willie Morris, and The Mama Chronicles: A Memoir (all from the University Press of Mississippi).